October 17, 2024

 Cost of Ownership:

-Evaluate what you’re getting for your money in terms of features that meet your laboratory’s needs.
+Evaluate what you’re getting for your money in terms of the features that meet your laboratory’s needs.
 Conduct a thorough cost-benefit analysis and request a return on investment (ROI) assessment.
 Determine the system's configurability—can the lab create its own reports, or will it require IT or vendor involvement?

 Consider whether there will need to be customizations to bring the system to a functional state for your organization, and if so, what costs may be incurred.
 Ask about the Time to Value (TTV) during implementation – how quickly will users have access to the system, and when will knowledge transfer allow them to utilize the LIMS in a viable way?